Randolph-Brooks Federal Credit Union

 Randolph-Brooks Federal Credit Union (RBFCU) is a credit union headquartered in Live Oak, Texas, chartered and regulated under the authority of the National Credit Union Administration (NCUA).
-RBFCU serves more than 850,000 members from a network of full-service branch locations in Texas, and has more than $14.77 billion in assets as of May 2022.
-It is one of the largest credit unions in the United States; and is the largest credit union in Texas, and the 11th largest credit union in the United States, based on total assets.
+RBFCU serves more than 1 million members from a network of full-service branch locations in Texas, and has more than $18 billion in assets as of March 2024.
+It is the largest credit union in Texas and the 10th largest credit union in the United States, based on total assets.

 History

 RBFCU was opened in September 1952 with nine members and $45 in deposits.
 The charter was approved on October 6, 1952, by the Bureau of Federal Credit Unions (the federal governing body at the time).
 In August 1959, the field of membership was amended to include Brooks Air Force Base; on October 25, 1961, the credit union name changed from Randolph Federal Credit Union to Randolph-Brooks Federal Credit Union.

 In 1995, the credit union merged with an Austin-based institution, Central Texas Catholic Credit Union.
-Following this addition, the credit union established a presence in the Austin community, including opening a retail location in an Austin-area grocery.
+Following this addition, the credit union established a presence in the Austin community.

 Membership and organization

 RBFCU's field of membership, as defined by the National Credit Union Administration, is select-group based, which means that membership is limited to individuals sharing a common bond.
-RBFCU currently offers membership to more than 3,000 select groups.
+RBFCU currently offers membership to more than 4,000 select groups.
 Consumers can qualify for membership through a variety of ways, including where they live, work, worship or attend school.

 As a credit union, RBFCU is a not-for-profit financial cooperative.
 It is owned by its members and governed by a volunteer board of directors, elected from its membership.
 RBFCU also operates several credit union service organizations.
 RBFCU has a history of strong military associations stemming from their roots serving the employees and active duty Air Force employees of Randolph Air Force Base in San Antonio, Texas.

 Employees

-RBFCU employs more than 2,000 people across Texas, including locations in the San Antonio, Austin, Dallas, and Corpus Christi areas.
-RBFCU has been ranked among the Texas Monthly “Best Companies to Work for in Texas”, and has also been listed as a San Antonio Express-News’ Top Workplace and as one of the San Antonio Business Journal’s “Best Places to Work.”
+RBFCU employs more than 2,300 people across Texas, including locations in the San Antonio, Austin, Dallas, and Corpus Christi areas.
+RBFCU has been ranked among the Texas Monthly “Best Companies to Work for in Texas,” and has also been listed as a San Antonio Express-News’ Top Workplace and as one of the San Antonio Business Journal’s “Best Places to Work.”

+Mark Sekula became CEO and President of RBFCU in March 2024.